Does the Resurrection of Jesus Really Matter?

 If Jesus didn’t rise, we have no foundation for our faith.
-And if we’re gullibly basing our lives on a fairytale, we sure are wasting a lot of time trying to resemble a person who had the crazy idea He was God!
+If we’re gullibly basing our lives on a fairytale, we sure are wasting a lot of time trying to resemble a person who had the crazy idea He was God!

-Case in point: a Christian friend recently admitted to me that she’s “okay” with God — mostly because she sees Him as safely distant — but that she still can’t trust the whole “Jesus loves us so much that He had to die thing” because it feels way too personal.
-But no judgment here: I, too, was stuck in that mindset for years!
-I wanted no part of the pain and shame of the cross — until the day I finally fell in love with the sacrificial love it represents.
+Case in point: a Christian friend recently admitted that she’s “okay” with God — mostly because she sees Him as safely distant — but that she still can’t trust the whole “Jesus loves us so much that He had to die thing” because it feels way too personal.
+We struggle withe the pain and shame of the cross, until the day we are able to fall in love with the sacrificial love it represents.

-So this resurrection thing: Let’s define it, and chat briefly about why it is Code Critical that Jesus lived, died, AND resurrected, just as He promised He would.
+So this resurrection of Jesus: Let’s define it, and chat briefly about why it is Code Critical that Jesus lived, died, and resurrected, just as He promised He would.